Skip to content

 JIT Mode

-BaroCSS implements a revolutionary Just-In-Time (JIT) CSS generation system that creates styles only when they're needed, providing optimal performance and minimal bundle sizes.
-Built from the ground up to support the complete utility-first syntax in real-time.
+BaroCSS implements a Just-In-Time (JIT) CSS generation system that creates styles only when they're needed, providing optimal performance and minimal bundle sizes.
+Built to support utility-first syntax in real-time.

 What is JIT Mode?